 Do you hear loud noises when the washer is running?

 Any grinding or screeching noises while your dishwasher is running indicates trouble.
 It can be a minor problem caused by a hard foreign object lodged in the sprayer arm of the washer – which you can easily dislodge – or it can be a result of a faulty motor which will need repair.

 Make sure that you sort out any problems with your dishwasher before they increase and cost you more money to sort out.
 Consult us at Nationwide Appliance Repair for complete solutions to all your appliance repair and spare part needs throughout Australia.
-Call 1300 652 100 to inquire.
+Call us to inquire.